 Recipients of the Certificate of Technical Studies in Phlebotomy will be able to demonstrate:

 Students pursuing the Certificate of Technical Studies in Phlebotomy must first meet College admission requirements.
 All students who have successfully completed the designated qualifications courses for Phlebotomy with a grade of C or above and have completed an application packet are eligible to appear before the interview committee.

 Application packets must be submitted by the established due date for consideration.
 Interested students must start the application process at the beginning of the semester prior to beginning the program course (ALHT 211).
 The Phlebotomy program class is selected at the end of the spring semester for the fall training program and at the end of the fall semester for the spring training program.
 Approximately fifteen (15) students are selected for each program class.
 Program class size is determined by clinical site availability and employment statistics.

 Selection for the program is based on the following criteria:

 If over 15 students meet the above criteria, students with the highest GPA for qualification courses will be selected first.
 Two alternates will be chosen.
 If there is a tie in the highest GPA, the student with the highest interview score will be chosen.
 If there is a tie with both the GPA and interview score, the student with the highest grade in ALHT 102 will be chosen.

 Students selected for the Phlebotomy program will be required to provide health information and meet all requirements for a program with a clinical component (described earlier in this section).
 Students in programs with a clinical component are required to pay an additional clinical fee (as listed in the BPCC Academic Bulletin) in addition to regular tuition.
-Upon successful completion of the program, a graduate is eligible to take the certification exam for Phlebotomy Technicians.
+Upon successful completion of the program, a graduate is eligible to take the national certification exam for Phlebotomy Technicians.

 Certificate of Technical Studies students must test out of READ 099, into ENGL 101, and into MATH 098 as documented by ACT, placement test, or course completion.
 Additional classes may be required if this cutoff is not met.